kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Future bug? stack imbalance on storage_read.
 Needs a pop of de if no record found.
 Have added code watch for further issues

-* TODO Save auto run flags to block 0 on bank 1 and not on currently selected device.
-Need a function to load from block 0 into hardware_config and then repoint all menu options to load and save them.
-* TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run

 * TODO Stop menu scrolling past last item
 * TODO BUG If : word is in caps it wont work.
 This could be connected with caps on LIST which only works if given as lcase.